 The crucial question remains the choice of a reliable cloud provider.
 We advise you to pay attention to Microsoft Azure and Amazon AWS, which make it easy to deploy your SaaS solution.
 These services can be easily scaled according to the requirements of a project and are equipped to deal with surges in users of your SaaS platform.

 For example, Amazon AWS provides a wide range of infrastructure services, such as providing computing power, various storage options, network solutions, and databases offered as services: as needed, with availability within a few seconds, and with payment upon use.
-At your disposal - more than 90 AWS services: from data storage to tools deployment and directories for content delivery.
+At your disposal – more than 90 AWS services: from data storage to tools deployment and directories for content delivery.
 New services can be prepared fast and without initial capital costs.
-This enables start-ups, small and medium-sized enterprises to access necessary components to quickly respond to changing business requirements.
+This enables start-ups, and small and medium-sized enterprises to access necessary components to quickly respond to changing business requirements.

 8. Beta Testing